 The Ministry of Culture and Heritage provide funding for earthquake strengthening through their Heritage EQUIP Fund

 We’re working with property owners, heritage groups and mana whenua to identify heritage, and create a planning framework that allows people to be able to undertake reasonable maintenance, repair and alterations to their buildings or item while protecting heritage values.

-Our Draft District Plan, due out in November 2020, will contain a chapter on heritage.
+Our Draft District Plan, due out end of May 2021, will contain a chapter on heritage.
 We’ll be taking your feedback from this consultation into account when formulating it.

 We welcome your comments on specific heritage items being suggested for protection, or on the planning framework to manage these assets.

 While every endeavour has been taken by the Napier City Council to ensure that the information on this website is accurate and up to date, Napier City Council shall not be liable for any loss suffered through the use, directly or indirectly, of information on this website.
 Information contained has been assembled in good faith.
 Some of the information available in this site is from the New Zealand Public domain and supplied by relevant government agencies.
 Napier City Council cannot accept any liability for its accuracy or content.
 Portions of the information and material on this site, including data, pages, documents, online graphics and images are protected by copyright, unless specifically notified to the contrary.
 Externally sourced information or material is copyright to the respective provider.